legacysurvey/legacysurvey/pages/contact.rst

 **Acknowledgment Footnotes**

 .. [#] JM was supported by the U.S. Department of Energy, Office of Science, Office of High Energy Physics under Award Number DE-SC002008 and by the National Science Foundation under grant AST-1616414.
+.. [#] The Astro Data Lab is part of the Community Science and Data Center (CSDC) of NSF's National Optical Infrared Astronomy Research Laboratory.
 .. [#] ADM was supported by the U.S. Department of Energy, Office of Science, Office of High Energy Physics, under Award Number DE-SC0019022.

 .. _`DESI Legacy Imaging Surveys Overview Paper`: https://ui.adsabs.harvard.edu/abs/2019AJ....157..168D